Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 yarn mock:generate-tokens 25 25
 ```

-Similarily, you'd cache 25 crown tokens in the off-chain Kyasshu Marketplace API (only once the token generation has completed!)
+Similarly, you'd cache 25 crown tokens in the off-chain Kyasshu Marketplace API (only once the token generation has completed!)

 ```sh
 yarn kyasshu:cache 25